vkh-cr/av-regsys/README.md

+# Notes
+* Use `console.log` for logging instead of `Logger.log`.
+One can access logs for more executions then last one.

 # Local work with source code
 We use clasp command line tool here.
 To bound this project with prepared sheet document: